ringwormGO-organization/Termi/README.md

 2. Then copy from `Termi-Commands/x64/Debug` copy `Termi-Commands.dll` file into `Termi-Main/bin/debug/net6.0` folder/directory.
 3. Build `Termi-Main` project and run executable

-### Build & Run (OpenGL)
+### Build & Run - Other platforms
-1. For Windows open Visual Studio solution and compile it.
-If you compile can't compile project check Victor's video on installing OpenGL (first public video on channel) and video about OpenGL and GLFW.
+1. Compile `Termi-Commands` project by running `cmake . && make`
+2. Compile `Termi-GUI` project by running `cmake . && make`
+3. Copy `libTermi-GUI.so` and `libTermi-Commands.so` files into `Termi-Main` project.
-2. For GNU/Linux (macOS, BSD, unsupported) type: ```cmake . && make && ./Termi-OpenGL```.
-If you can't compile project try with: ```cmake && make && ./Termi-OpenGL```.
-If you still can't compile project check [this video](hhttps://www.youtube.com/watch?v=CIbJ5Iw0yAs), check description of video!
+4. Compile `Termi-Main` project by running ```cmake . && make && ./Termi-OpenGL```.
+If you can't compile project check [this video](hhttps://www.youtube.com/watch?v=CIbJ5Iw0yAs), check description of video just in case there is something important!

 ## Known issues
-- OpenGL might now open when reading from .txt file, remove `render->Settings(1, 0)` and `render->Settings(2, 0)` to size which you want
+- OpenGL might now open when reading from .txt file, remove `render->Settings(1, 0)` and `render->Settings(2, 0)` to size which you want.
-- Dear ImGui might cause segmentation fault on BSD based operating systems **(we are fixing this currently)**
+- Dear ImGui might cause segmentation fault on BSD based operating systems **(we are fixing this currently)**.
+- Running `Termi-Main` executable from zsh may result error in loading .so files, just run `Termi-Main` from bash.

 ## Development picture
 ![image](https://user-images.githubusercontent.com/83548580/190228798-b568230d-fe73-4021-8130-96b921741303.png)